wp-plugins/wp-old-post-date-remover/readme.txt

 NOTE: if your theme does not place the date within its own span class or div class, this plugin will not work, out of the box.
 But with a few extra lines of code, we can get you working in no time.
 Message me in the forums.

-Also, this plugin requires special setup for use alongside caching plugins.
-Please contact the plugin author of the caching plugin for assistance.
+Also, this plugin requires special setup for use alongside some caching setups.
+I'm happy to help get that set up for you.
+Message me in the forums.

 Please rate the plugin, and don't be afraid of the donate button!
 I am active in the support forums if you need assistance.